 How do individuals who have recovered from COVID 19 infections develop PTSD?

-The outbreak of COVID-19 infection that subsequently resulted in a lockdown led to the development of distress in the general population in various countries which has caused various psychological issues among the caregivers, healthcare workers, and patients as well.
-Remaining isolated during the lock-down period and related loneliness might be playing a crucial role in this condition.
-Various individual factors that might affect the development of psychological issues have categorized the affected people as per their physical make-up and coping capabilities as a) high, b) medium and c) low-risk for developing psychology-related symptoms that are mainly anxiety as well as depression.
-Depression, anxiety, and sleep disorders have been found to develop in individuals who are diagnosed to be infected with COVID-19 and while being admitted in hospital however, anxiety can persist following recovery from disease.
+The outbreak of COVID-19 infection that subsequently resulted in a lockdown led to the development of distress in the general population.
+In various countries which have caused various psychological issues among caregivers, healthcare workers, and patients as well.
+Remaining isolated during the lockdown period and related loneliness might be playing a crucial role in this condition.
+Various physical and coping factors can impact the development of psychological issues.
+Those who are identified as high risk for developing depression, anxiety, or sleep disorders, based on their COVID-19 diagnosis, are treated in hospitals with medicine and therapy.

-A person's response to the COVID-19 situation might be analogous to one’s responsiveness towards natural disasters or any other catastrophic event that affects a large population and may be causing permanent damage to an affected group or population.
+With COVID-19 in place, responders have the knowledge to create and implement plans for coping with catastrophes.
 Psychological or psychiatric results of these large disasters may last for a long duration as 12 years.
 Psychological responsiveness to the COVID-19 situation in worse hit populations or areas is very much similar to one’s observed in post-traumatic stress disorder symptoms.
 In a similar manner, individuals who have contracted COVID-19 and have survived are highly likely to demonstrate symptoms of PTSD.
-Patients suffering from COVID-19 have been shown to report numerous symptoms of PTSD and depression.

 What can be done to help these patients to recover from PTSD?

-After recovering from COVID-19, which in itself is a traumatic episode, most individuals who have recovered show symptoms of PTSD inability in discontinuation of thought process which involves the disease.
+After recovering from COVID-19, which in itself is a traumatic episode, most individuals who have recovered show symptoms of PTSD and an inability in discontinuing the thought process which involves the disease.
 An affected person with PTSD shows feelings of fear, anxiety, anger, depression, feeling of guilt.
-Hence, availing of help on time and providing any form of support can prevent the development of stress from getting any worse and progressing into Post-Traumatic Stress Disorder.
+People with PTSD can prevent the development of stress by getting help on time and providing support.
 This means support from family and friends often offers emotional comfort.
-One can also take help from a professional who deals with one’s mental health for a short duration of therapy while few individuals can even choose to ask for help from their faith-based community services.
-Thus, seeking any type of support from any other source might help in preventing one to adopt unhealthy methods for coping, for example, misusing alcohol and drugs.
+Those seeking help from those who offer therapy or faith-based community services can prevent from misusing alcohol and drugs.

 How can our services assist PTSD-affected patients recovering from COVID 19?